quadbio/scRNAseq_analysis_vignette/Tutorial.md

 <span style="font-size:0.8em">*P.S.
 Here the rank of the estimated dpt, instead of the dpt itself, is used as the final pseudotime.
 Both options have pros and cons.
 In principle, the raw dpt contains not only the ordering, but also how big the difference is.
 However, its value range is usually dominated by some 'outliers' on both sides which are less represented by the data.
 Using the rank helps to restore those changes at medium dpt.
 Feel free to try both.*</span>

 <img src="images/dpt_featureplots_dorsal.png" align="centre" /><br/><br/>
 <span style="font-size:0.8em">*P.S.
 Unlike the example here where NPCs have smaller pseudotime, it is possible that one gets a pseudotime series starting from neuron.
 This is because diffusion pseudotime, as well as most of other similarity-based pseudotime analysis methods, is undirected.
 It estimates the gradient but doesn't know which end is the source if you don't tell it.
-Therefore, if you find the constructed pseudotime goes to the wrong direction, reverse it (e.g. ```seurat_dorsal$dpt <- rank(-dpt$dpt)```)*</span>
+Therefore, if you find the constructed pseudotime goes to the wrong direction, flip it (e.g. ```seurat_dorsal$dpt <- rank(-dpt$dpt)```)*</span>

-To visualize expression changes along the constructed pseudotime, a scatter plot with fitted curve is usually a more straightforward way.
+To visualize expression changes along the constructed pseudotime, a scatter plot with fitted curve is usually a straightforward way.
 ```R
 plot1 <- qplot(seurat_dorsal$dpt, as.numeric(seurat_dorsal@assays$RNA@data["GLI3",]), xlab="Dpt", ylab="Expression", main="GLI3") + geom_smooth(se = FALSE, method = "loess") + theme_bw()
 plot2 <- qplot(seurat_dorsal$dpt, as.numeric(seurat_dorsal@assays$RNA@data["EOMES",]), xlab="Dpt", ylab="Expression", main="EOMES") + geom_smooth(se = FALSE, method = "loess") + theme_bw()